 Yes.
-Valet or self-parking is available to all overnight guests in our lot and lower level parking garage.
+Self-parking is available to all overnight guests in our lot and lower level parking garage for $20 per night.

 We are not only pet friendly, but pet welcoming!
 Pets must be under 40 lbs, and we do require completion of a Guest Agreement form, as well as payment of a $100 non-refundable fee per pet.
 Guests are responsible for paying any additional cleaning bills or repairs due to chewing or stains.
 Hotel staff will issue one warning if the hotel receives a noise complaint, and any subsequent issues will result in the guest being asked to vacate.